Not all the months are the same to visit a city, so which are the best months to visit Bologna?

 Meat broth starts to boil, tagliatelle with porcini mushrooms pop up in the menus and Trebbiano grapes are getting ready to turn into balsamic soon.

-October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in shopping because almost everything but churches and museums are closed.
+October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in shopping because almost everything but churches and museums is closed.

 It's also the day of Tortellino Festival to finally answer the question: who makes the best tortellini in Bologna?
 You can write the answer.